koajs/json-error/README.md

 You may pass in an `options` object as argument to the middleware.
 These are the available settings.

 #### `options.format (Function)`
 If you don't really feel that showing the stack trace is _that_ cool, you can customize the way errors are shown on responses through a formatter function.
 It receives the raw error object and it is expected to return the formatted response.
+This allows for different formats on various environments.

 ```js
 'use strict';